fractalpixel/ancienttech/README.md

     * Like pipe, but add one additional output in the direction player watching when placing block (or up if facing straight forward)
 * [ ] Redstone sensor
     * Detects if the block in front emits redstone signal into sensor, if so, output redstone to any outputs
     * Detect potential outputs - redstone, redstone gates, pipes.
 If no output, output in opposite direction?
-* [ ] Timer?
 * [ ] Rename from RedTech to AncientTech?
 Or BambooTech?
 * [ ] Recipes
 * [ ] Config file
 * [ ] Add in-game book that sometimes is available as loot / drops from libraries? - explains recipes and usage
 * [ ] Document
 * [ ] Release
+* Version 2
+    * [ ] Multi-channel pipes? - 8 bits?
+    * [ ] Timer?

 ## License